DieKostspieligSalbe/console-games/README.md

-# guess-the-number-console-game
+# console-games
-They said using goto is bad so I've got a desire to rebel
+1. Guess the number - they said using goto is bad and this game code goes against that (prepare your eyes before seeing the code)
+2. Tic Tac Toe